MicrosoftDocs/azure-docs/articles/machine-learning/how-to-use-serverless-compute.md

 You no longer need to [create a compute cluster](./how-to-create-attach-compute-cluster.md) to train your model in a scalable way.
 Your job can instead be submitted to a new compute type, called _serverless compute_.
 Serverless compute is a compute resource that you don't create, it's created on the fly for you.
 You focus on specifying your job specification, and let Azure Machine Learning take care of the rest.

-When you create a compute cluster, you then specify its name in the command job, such as `compute="cpu-cluster"`.
-To use serverless compute, omit this `compute` parameter.
-When `compute` isn't specified, serverless compute is used instead.
+When you create your own compute cluster, you use its name in the command job, such as `compute="cpu-cluster"`.
+Skip creation of a compute cluster, and omit the `compute` parameter to instead use serverless compute.
+When `compute` isn't specified for a command job, the job runs on serverless compute.

-Use [workspace managed network isolation (preview)]() to use serverless compute with private endpoints.

 [!INCLUDE [machine-learning-preview-generic-disclaimer](../../includes/machine-learning-preview-generic-disclaimer.md)]